 Also Check: Different Types Of Educational Technology for Highly-Engaged Classroom

-The New Educational Policy has brought revolutionary change in the Indian Education System in the period.
-Yet, there are certain limitations in the New Educational Policy.
+The New National Education Policy has brought revolutionary change in the Indian Education System in the period.
+Yet, there are certain limitations in the New National Educational Policy.
 Candidates can go through the challenges in the New Educational Policy stated below.

 - Funding and Resource Allocation